piyushdubey26/ecommerce-sql-project/README.md

 🧠 Concepts Used

-Relational DB Design
+1.Relational DB Design
-JOINS & Aggregations
+2.JOINS & Aggregations
-Views
+3.Views
-Triggers
+4.Triggers
-Sample Data Insertion
+5.Sample Data Insertion
 📈 Tools Recommended

-[MySQL Workbench]
+[MySQL Workbench] (sql)

 🛠️ How to Run This Project

 Install MySQL
 Download the SQL file: [Ecommerce_Order_Management.sql] Import and run the script to create tables and insert data